 OF BRONZE PROGRAM

-The 2021 Bronze Camp will be run as a live-in camp at the Portsea SLSC.
+The 2023-24 Bronze Camp will be run as a live-in camp at the Portsea SLSC.
+Participants MUST be able to attend all days of the program.

 Please note, the Bronze Ticket was formerly known as the “Golden Ticket” and is now the pathway to receive priority entry onto the Portsea SLSC Bronze Camp.